Reading time: 2 minutes

 - Headache and muscle pain

-- Tensions in your body
+- Tension in your body

 - Sleep problems